Meera-Mohanan/README-Generator/Develop/README.md

-# README Genarator
+# ReadMe
   ![MIT license](https://img.shields.io/badge/license-MIT-blue)
   ## Description

-  Based on a seriese of command line prompts this application will generate a full fledged README
+  This is a README that was created with this app

   ## Table of Contents
   * [installation](#installation)